The Wake-Up Call

 Monitor Positioning: Eye Level is Key

-Proper watch positioning can significantly reduce neck and eye strain.
+Proper monitor positioning can significantly reduce neck and eye strain.
 Here’s what to aim for:

 1. Height: The top of your screen should be at or slightly below eye level.